Marketing

 A More Intuitive Editing Flow

-The interface is a bit more predictable, and interactions feel more consistent.
-Whether you’re updating landing pages, publishing blog posts, or tweaking campaign content, there’s less friction in the process.
+Editing content hasn’t been reimagined, but it’s been polished.
+The interface is more predictable, and everything feels consistent.
+Whether you’re updating a landing page, publishing blogs, or tweaking campaign materials, there’s less friction.

-For teams that don’t live in the CMS every day, this is especially valuable.
-You don’t need to “re-learn” how things work every time you log in.
+For teams that aren’t in the CMS every day, this means nobody has to “re-learn” the process each time they log in.

 Why it matters: